przestaw/graph-algorithms/README.md

     Exercises that i wrote to practise C++ programming

 Contents:
-    *Algorithm that find extensive bridges in graph [WIP] in folder bridges
+    *Algorithm that find bridges in bridges subdirectory *Algorithm that find extensive bridges [divides graph if edge vertices and their edges are also removed] in extensive bridges subdirectory

 -------------------------------------------------------------------------------
 Itrested in :